 These cues or signals mean they need a break.
 You can respond by talking to your baby.
 Tell them how you noticed their cue for tiredness and then support them to fall asleep.

 Learning to understand your baby’s cues can help you and your baby establish a routine over time.

-- talking, telling stories and singing to your baby
+talk, tell stories and sing to your baby

 Respond to your baby’s needs in a consistent way.
-This means doing things the same way again and again over time.
+This means doing the same thing the same way every time.
 Respond in the same sensitive way each time they try to communicate with you.
 Comfort them when they are unhappy or in pain.